 When it comes to the performance of the Castle 12327 Serenity Wood Pellet Stove, it has an EPA certified thermal efficiency of 69.8%.
-It operates with an automatic ignition and it comes in with five different feed rates and blower speeds.
-The smoke stays in the pellet stove because the auto-ignite works efficiently.
+It operates with automatic ignition and it comes in with five different feed rates and blower speeds.
+The smoke stays in the pellet stove because of the auto-ignite works efficiently.

 - EPA certified